FelixOnline/v2/content/articles/2012-2-16-keep-up-this-is-the-new-feminism.md

 subtitle: >
   Veronica Gouvea comments on what feminism really means
 date: "2012-02-16 22:03:47 +0000"

 # Attributes from Felix Online V1
 id: "2207"
 old_path: /comment/2207/keep-up-this-is-the-new-feminism
 aliases:
  - /comment/2207/keep-up-this-is-the-new-feminism
+imported: true
+comments:
+ - Even the phrase proof that we are more than capable of playing in the big leagues with all of the boys feels too much here  it shouldnt need to be stated that this is the case this is not a criticism of the article incidentally I really like the notion that we can effect change through equality and being normal rather than through loud angry discourse and debates over whether its worse to be raped if youre a man or a woman lets call it a tie and be done with it eh folksWaiting for the old mindset to die off might not work though as Felixs comment threads indicate that that particular genetic trait is wellinheritedI thought sexism was discrimination based on gender not solely discrimination against womenFeminism is the promotion of female rights and so isnt the opposite of sexism but is certaintly complementary to the opposing of sexism Also feminism isnt the only way to combat sexism pretty sure we could take a scalpel to our primarysecondary sexual charac

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true